The Arrow-Cross (Nyilas) Government

 Wednesday, 8 November

-The Germans are leaving with all kinds of expensive, stolen goods; none of them leave Budapest empty-handed.
-Until now they left with their stolen goods during the night but now, they leave without shame day and night fully loaded with their bounty.
+The Germans were leaving with all kinds of expensive, stolen goods; none of them left Budapest empty-handed.
+They no longer bothered to use the cover of night to hide their theft, but left, without shame, in full daylight, loaded with their bounty.
 [9]

 Sunday, 12 November

 On 12 November, 72 buildings near Szent István Square in the V district in Pest had been placed under Swiss protection, and after 15 November this area became officially known as the International Ghetto.
-It was intended to concentrate all Jews with foreign passes in these protected houses, which had been designed to hold 3,969 people, but which began by taking in 15,600 and ended with nearly 40,000.
-In theory the houses were extra territorial and each should have been guarded by two police officers, but Arrow-Cross hit squads regularly raided them regardless.
+It was intended to concentrate all Jews with foreign passes in these protected buildings, which had been designed to hold 3,969 people, but which began by taking in 15,600 and ended with nearly 40,000.
+In theory, the buildings were extraterritorial, and each should have been guarded by two police officers.
+Despite precautions, the Arrow-Cross hit squads regularly raided them.
 [10]

 The rumors were true.
-The “protected” Jews are going to be relocated into the Fifth District into special yellow-star buildings.
-We don’t have safe-passes.
+The “protected” Jews were going to be relocated into special Yellow-Star buildings in the Fifth District .
+We didn’t have safe-passes.

 After 12 November

-Earlier in the month, after both Lilys were taken to the Óbuda brick factory, my mother, Margit, didn’t feel safe and didn’t know where we should go.
+Earlier in the month, after both Lilys were taken to the Óbuda brick factory, my mother, Margit, didn’t feel safe and didn’t know where to go.
 My father, Tibor (who was already in hiding) came to get us and spent the night.
-There was another raid: my mother and I were at risk.
+There was another raid.
+My mother and I were at risk.
 Tibor snuck out of the building and returned a few minutes later with a Swiss pass.
 [11]

-Relocation to the “protected buildings” had to occur by November 15.
-For that reason, we were allowed freedom of movement on Nov 13, 14, and 15, between 8:00am and 4:00pm.
-Although the deadline was extended by 48 hours, this gave the Nyilas that much more time to rampage, plunder, and kill the Jews moving from one place to another.
+Relocating to the “protected buildings” had to occur by November 15.
+For that reason, we were allowed freedom of movement on Nov 13, 14, and 15, between 8:00 am and 4:00 pm.
+The deadline was extended by 48 hours, which gave the Nyilas that much more time to rampage, plunder, and kill the Jews moving from one place to another.
 [12]

 Sometime between 13-17 November

-My father helped my mother and I move from Szervita tér 5 to a Swiss-protected building on Tátra Street.
-[This building is not on Lévai’s list, [13]nor is any building on Tátra Street.]
-These protected buildings are indicated on the map of the Yellow-Star buildings, but there there is no reference as to which country was the protector.
+My father helped my mother and me move from Szervita tér 5 to a Swiss-protected building on Tátra Street.
+(This building is not on Lévai’s list, [13] nor is any building on Tátra Street.
+The protected buildings are indicated on the map of the Yellow-Star buildings, but there is no reference as to which country was the protector.
 The two Lilys joined us at this address.

 One of my memories could fit here: